Tracy Wolfson: Career

 Wolfson's voice is also featured during sideline reports in NCAA College Hoops 2K8 on the Xbox 360 & PlayStation 3 game consoles.

 On May 22, 2014, it was announced that Wolfson would be joining Jim Nantz and Phil Simms as an NFL sideline reporter on Thursday night and some Sunday afternoon games starting in the 2014 season.

 She was the floor reporter for the NCAA men's basketball championship games in 2016 on TBS and 2017 on CBS.

-Wolfson has been the sideline reporter for Super Bowl XLVII, Super Bowl 50, Super Bowl LIII, and Super Bowl LV.
+Wolfson has been the sideline reporter for Super Bowls XLVII, 50, LIII, LV, and LVIII.